 Bottom-up automation is akin to having a cybersecurity expert analyze that document for your company, while top-down is more like running a quick word search of it.
 One can provide a deep understanding of the material.
 The other can carry some hidden risks.

-Danger #1: Top-down automation creates more work, not less.
+Risk #1: Top-down automation creates more work, not less

-The promise of any kind of automation is that it will reduce your workload, saving you time and therefore money.
+The promise of any kind of automation is that it will reduce your workload.

-In regulatory compliance, one of the most challenging aspects of regulatory change management is analyzing the massive troves of regulatory documents constantly being released in order to determine which obligations apply specifically to your business.
+In regulatory compliance, one of the most challenging aspects of compliance is analyzing the massive troves of regulatory documents constantly being released in order to determine which obligations apply specifically to your business.
 This process, if automated properly, can reduce a team’s workload by hundreds or even thousands of hours while simultaneously reducing risk and improving accuracy.

 But, if automated improperly, tech providers can create the opposite result.